harshikabansal/PrototypePay/README.md

 ## Security Features

+- **Client-Side Data Encryption:** All sensitive user data stored locally on the device (in the browser's local storage)—such as user profile information, wallet balances, and transaction logs—is encrypted using the AES algorithm via `crypto-js`.
+This provides a strong layer of security against direct inspection of on-device data.

 - **Secure Authentication & Authorization:**
     - **Password & PIN Hashing:** We use the industry-standard `bcryptjs` library to securely hash all user passwords and PINs.
 Plaintext credentials are never stored.
     - **PIN-Protected Actions:** Sensitive financial operations, like adding funds from a bank or transferring coins to a bank, require the user's 4-digit PIN for authorization on the server.

-- **Client-Side Data Encryption:** All sensitive user data stored locally on the device (in the browser's local storage), such as user profile information, wallet balances, and transaction logs, is encrypted using AES.
-This provides an additional layer of security against direct inspection of on-device data.

 - **AI-Powered Fraud Detection:**
     - For higher-risk operations like transferring coins to a bank, an AI model analyzes the transaction in real-time to calculate a risk score and flag potentially fraudulent activity.